stevengregori92/Learn-Pandas/README.md

 # Learn-Pandas
-Part 1: learn about reading and sorting csv file
+learn about reading and sorting csv file